Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Neural network model co-design

 \subsection{Model performance and implementation results}

-Figure~\ref{fig:performance} compares the amplitude and phase error distributions of the predictions given by these three models; the results of the simpler, non-deep-learning, linear regression model and SVD-based models from the previous study \cite{Wei23PPCF} are also included for references.
+\yw{We evaluated the prediction accuracy of these three candidate implementations using the testing set data.
+This was done by comparing a trained model's predictions given the testing data with the associated ground truths from the dataset.} \rff{hls4ml is capable of simulating models at the HLS level through C-simulation in Vivado HLS.
+This process involves compiling the HLS design using a standard C++ compiler, such as g++, and then executing the program on a CPU to validate the algorithm's behavior.
+Vivado HLS defines arbitrary precision fixed-point data types in C++ to accurately replicate the algorithm's output in hardware.} Figure~\ref{fig:performance} compares the amplitude and phase error distributions of the predictions given by these three models; the results of the simpler, non-deep-learning, linear regression model and SVD-based models from the previous study \cite{Wei23PPCF} are also included for references.
 These distributions are obtained using data from the five test discharges during the mode active periods (ground truth amplitude $>$3G) in accordance with our previous analysis method.
-For each of the three CNN models, both the results of their original Tensorflow implementation (solid lines) and those of the converted hls4ml implementation (dashed lines) are shown in these figures.
+For each of the three CNN models, both the results of their original Tensorflow implementation (solid lines) and those of the converted \texttt{hls4ml} implementation (dashed lines) are shown in these figures.
 We observed slight degradation in model accuracy after this conversion step especially for the amplitude predictions.

-Among the three CNN models, the results of the second model (green lines) effectively matched those of the original model (solid blue lines) from the previous study even after the conversion (dashed green lines).
-This demonstrates the effects of applying QAT and sparsity on a neural network, as the now-compressed model maintains its prediction accuracy despite having 80\% of its network parameters set to zero while the remaining parameters using 24 fewer bits than those of the full Tensorflow model.
-However, given the especially tight constraints of this specific project, we compromised in using the third model (purple lines), which performs slightly worse than the two previous models but still yields a large improvement over the two non-neural-network-based algorithms.
+Among the three CNN models, the results of the \ywsecond{\soutsecond{second} \texttt{QAT+Pruning}} model (green lines) effectively matched those of the original model (solid blue lines) from the previous study even after the conversion (dashed green lines).
+This demonstrates the effects of applying QAT and sparsity on a neural network, as the now-compressed model maintains its prediction accuracy despite having 80\% of its network parameters set to zero while the remaining parameters using 24 fewer bits than those of the full Tensorflow model. \ywsecond{The \texttt{Optimized} model (purple lines) performs slightly worse than the two full-sized models; however, its performance still yields a large improvement over the two non-neural-network-based algorithms.}